International Graduate Students

 PNW is pleased to offer health insurance options to students through Anthem Blue Cross Blue Shield Medical and Prescription Drug Plan, administered by Academic Health Programs (AHP).
 Explore more about enrollment options and requirements.

 - Domestic Students (US Citizens and Permanent Residents): All registered graduate domestic students taking six or more credit hours and degree seeking are eligible to enroll in the University Injury and Sickness Insurance Plan.

 - International Students: All international graduate students who are registered, regardless of credit hours, or in an approved professional certificate program must enroll in the Mandatory University health insurance plan unless you meet the criteria for a waiver.
-Please see the section on Waivers near the end of this document.
+To review the criteria for eligibility and apply for a waiver, please visit here.

 - Students must actively attend classes for at least the first 31 days after the date for which coverage is purchased.
 AHP maintains its right to investigate eligibility to verify that the policy eligibility requirements have been met.
 If the eligibility requirements have not been met, the only obligation of AHP is to refund the premium.